lewoudar/scalpel/docs/index.md

 that there are better asynchronous frameworks today.
 Note that this second point is no longer true anymore as I'm writing the documentation because scrapy added support for [asyncio](https://docs.scrapy.org/en/latest/topics/asyncio.html).

-After having made these observation I decided to create scalpel.
+After having made these observation I decided to create pyscalpel.
 And let's be honest, I also want to have my own web scraping library, and it is fun to write one ;)

 ## Features